eosnetworkfoundation/devrel/Best-Practices/Branch-Naming-Convention.md

-When you create a new DevRel branch, use the following branch naming convention:
+When you create a new branch in `docs`, `docsgen`, or any other DevRel owned repository, use the following branch naming convention:

 `<feature|bugfix>/<meaningful-name>`